-(For the candidates admitted from 2021 onwards) I B.Sc.
-BIOTECHNOLOGY - Semester I
+(For The Candidates Admitted From 2022 Onwards) I B.Sc.
+BIOTECHNOLOGY- I Semester

-Course Title ALLIED 1 - BASICS OF BIOINFORMATICS
+Course Title ALLIED 1 - Basics of Bioinformatics

+Hours/Week 4

-Code U21BT1ALT01
+Code U22BT1ALT01

 Course Type Theory

-Hours/Week 4

 Credits 2

 Marks 100

 The course deals with the basic concepts of computational challenges (and their solutions) in the analysis of large biological data sets and meritoriously to know the application of bioinformatics tools universally.